penrose/penrose/tutorial/tutorial.md

 * **Have a (mental) list of the objects you want to include in the diagram**
     * We either write down, or mentally construct the list of objects that will be included in our diagram.
     * They are the **substances** of our diagram that will be visualized.
-    * For example, your chair :chair: is a particular instance of an object in the domain :house: that has the type of _furniture_.
+    * For example, your chair :chair: is a particular instance of an object in the domain :house:, and :chair: has the type of _furniture_.
 If the chair is in the diagram, then it is a substance of the diagram.
 * **Figure out the relationships between the objects**
-    *  If we were only to put the list of things on paper, that would not be an interesting nor useful diagram.
+    *  If we were only to put the list of things on paper one by one, that would not be an interesting nor useful diagram.
 Normally, there are relationships that we want to visualize.
     * For example, we could group the plants based on the number of times they need to be watered on a weekly basis.
 Then we would have visual clusters of elements.
 * **Explore different visual styles**
     * Drawings commonly require explorations and various attempts with colors, sizes, and compositions.
 The same concept can be visualized in a number of different **styles**.